maths/moodle-qtype_stack/doc/en/About/index.md

 STACK uses a [Computer Algebra System](../CAS/index.md) to power the assessment system.
 The built-in knowledge of mathematics that the computer algebra system provides opens up entirely new possibilities to computer-aided assessment.

-Primarily, STACK provides a question type for the Moodle quiz.
-STACK has also been ported to the ILIAS learning environment, as an [ILIAS question type](https://github.com/ilifau/assStackQuestion/).
+Primarily, STACK provides a question type for the Moodle and [ILIAS](https://github.com/ilifau/assStackQuestion/) learning environments.
 STACK can be integrated into other systems using [LTI](../Installation/LTI.md).

-More about what we are trying to achieve can be found under [the philosophy of STACK](The_philosophy_of_STACK.md).

 A demonstration server is also available:  [https://stack.maths.ed.ac.uk/demo](https://stack.maths.ed.ac.uk/demo)

 # Main STACK Features

 STACK has many features.
-Here are some of the most important ones.

 ### Equivalent answers of the right form ###

-STACK can mark questions where the correct answer can be expressed in many different forms.
-In mathematics, this is the rule rather than the exception because of algebraic equivalence between expressions, for example \((x+1)^2 = x^2+2x+1\).
-STACK can identify these equivalences.
+STACK can accept equivalent expressions, for example \((x+1)^2 = x^2+2x+1\).
 STACK can also establish the form of an answer, for example if it is factorised.
-These two properties are independent.
+STACK is designed to let teachers specify independent properties required in an answer.

 ### Ask for examples ###

 The system can mark questions that ask the student to provide an example.
-Here is a simple example of such a question:

     Give an example of a function f(x) with a minimum at x=0 and a maximum at x=2.

-There are many such functions.
 Rather than comparing the student's answer to the teacher's answer, STACK checks that the answer has the required properties.
 Giving examples is a higher-order skill that is impossible to assess with conventional Computer Aided Assessment (CAA) systems.

 ### Intelligent randomisation ###

-Randomising questions is invaluable in ensuring students do not share answers.
-STACK can randomise questions in such a way that the level of difficulty is kept constant.
-For example, if a question asks the student to 'diagonalize' a 2 by 2 matrix, then the system can randomise this problem in a way that guarantees that the answer only contains integers.
+Randomising questions is invaluable in ensuring students can practice and reducing sharing of answers.
 The trick is to reverse-engineer the randomised question from a randomised answer.
 Computer algebra is invaluable to support this process.

 ### Give feedback and partial credit ###